tale-toul/SingleNodeOpenshiftOnLibvirt/README.md

 * **Set up the baremetal host**.- To configure the baremetal instance to support the creation of libvirt KVM resources, the ansible playbook **Ansible/setup_metal.yaml** is used.
 Follow the instruction at [Ansible/README.md](Ansible/README.md)

-* **Optionally** get more insights about the libvirt resources, run [virt manager](https://virt-manager.org/) on the localhost to connect to the libvirt daemon on the baremetal host.
+* (Optionall) Get more insights into the libvirt resources, run [virt manager](https://virt-manager.org/) on the localhost to connect to the libvirt daemon on the baremetal host.
 The command uses the public IP address of the EC2 instance and the _private_ part of the ssh key injected into the instance with terraform.
 This command may take a couple minutes to stablish the connection before actually showing the virt-manager interface:
 ```
 $ virt-manager -c 'qemu+ssh://ec2-user@44.200.144.12/system?keyfile=ssh.key'
 ```